FilippoCheein/RISCV_CPU_Pipepline/README.md

 OTTER_MCU: This is the CPU of the systems.
 It is pipelined in 5 stages.

 Fetch stage:
- PCdatasrc      : MUX selecting the correct input to the pc PC             : Register that either load the value inputted from the PCdatasearch or it reset to zero.
+ \n PCdatasrc      : MUX selecting the correct input to the pc PC             : Register that either load the value inputted from the PCdatasearch or it reset to zero.
  Instruction Memory: based on the PC value it outputs the instruction stored in that memory location.